jskontorp/AIS-NetCDF/README.md

   complete(TIME = seq.POSIXt(from = as.POSIXct(min(TIME)),
                              to = as.POSIXct(max(TIME)),
                              by="hour")) %>%  # creates rows for hours with lack of AIS reports (in order to match with met. data) fill(LATITUDE, LONGITUDE) %>% # fills in missing LON and LAT from the neighbouring row (upwards).
-Sould look for interpolation alternatives ungroup()
+One should look for better alternatives with interpolation ungroup()
 ```